British Invasion: Beatlemania

 The Beatles soon incited contrasting reactions and, in the process, generated more novelty records than anyone — at least 200 during 1964–1965 and more inspired by the "Paul is dead" rumour in 1969.
-Among the many reactions favouring the hysteria were British girl group the Carefrees' "We Love You Beatles" (No. 39 on 11 April 1964) and the Patty Cakes' "I Understand Them", subtitled "A Love Song to the Beatles".
-Disapproving of the pandemonium were US group the Four Preps' "A Letter to the Beatles" (No. 85 on 4 April 1964) and US comedian Allan Sherman's "Pop Hates the Beatles".
+Among the many reactions favouring the hysteria were British girl group the Carefrees' "We Love You Beatles" (No. 39 on April 11, 1964) and the Patty Cakes' "I Understand Them", subtitled "A Love Song to the Beatles".
+Disapproving of the pandemonium were US group the Four Preps' "A Letter to the Beatles" (No. 85 on April 4, 1964) and US comedian Allan Sherman's "Pop Hates the Beatles".

-The Beatles held number 1 for a then-record fourteen straight weeks, from 1 February through 2 May, but performed even better on Cash Box, holding number 1 for sixteen straight weeks, from 25 January, the week before, through 9 May, the week after.
-On 4 April, the Beatles held the top five positions on the Billboard Hot 100 singles chart; no other act had simultaneously held even the top four.
+The Beatles held number 1 for a then-record fourteen straight weeks, from February 1 through May 2, but performed even better on Cash Box, holding number 1 for sixteen straight weeks, from January 25, the week before, through May 9, the week after.
+On April 4, the Beatles held the top five positions on the Billboard Hot 100 singles chart; no other act had simultaneously held even the top four.
 The Beatles also held the top five positions on Cash Boxs singles chart that same week, with the first two positions reversed from the Hot 100.
 The group's massive chart success, which included at least two of their singles holding the top spot on the Hot 100 during each of the seven consecutive years starting with 1964, continued until they broke up in 1970.